Professor Simon Gaskell

-Matt is currently a student at the University of Stirling and is in his final year of studying towards a joint bachelor’s degree in Business Studies, Computing Science and Secondary Education.
-Originally from Edinburgh, Matt is passionate about the role students can play in assuring and enhancing the quality of their learning experience, and is a strong advocate of the Scottish Sector’s enhancement-led approach to quality.
+Matt is a former student of the University of Stirling and now works within the Financial Services sector.
+Matt is passionate about the role students can play in assuring and enhancing the quality of their learning experience and is a strong advocate of the Scottish sector’s enhancement-led approach to quality.

 Dr Vanessa Davies, Director of the Bar Standards Board